From laptops to smartphones, here are Labor Day's best tech deals | CNN Underscored

 Microsoft Surface Pro 7 ($699, originally $959; bestbuy.com)

 If a Surface Pro is more your style, Microsoft’s answer to the iPad can currently be scored at a hefty discount.
-This Surface Pro 7 features a 12.3-inch touch screen, Intel processor, 4GB of memory, and a 128GB SSD.
-At just $699, it’s price also falls far south of the competition’s most comparable offerings.
+This Surface Pro 7 features a 12.3-inch touch screen, Intel processor, 4GB of memory and a 128GB solid-state drive (SSD).
+At just $699, its price also falls far south of the competition’s most comparable offerings.

 Samsung Galaxy Book Pro ($749.99, originally $1,299.99; samsung.com)